-The nominees for the Agatha Awards for 2016 (named for Agatha Christie) have been announced.
-The awards are bestowed upon mystery and crime writers at the annual Malice Domestic conference in late April, 2017.
-The nominated books were first published in the United States by a living author between January 1 and December 31, 2016.
+The winners for the Agatha Awardsfor 2020 Books (named for Agatha Christie) have been announced.
+The awards were given to mystery and crime writers during the virtual More than Malice conference in July, 2021.
+The nominated books were first published in the United States by a living author between January 1 and December 31, 2020.

 The Agatha Awards recognize the “traditional mystery,” meaning that there is no graphic sex and no excessive violence in the writing.
 Thrillers or hard-boiled detectives cannot be found here, but instead, picture Miss Marple or Hercule Poirot at work.

 Congratulations to all the nominees and winners (indicated in red)!

 Best Contemporary Novel Gift of the Magpie by Donna Andrews Murder in the Bayou Boneyard by Ellen Byron From Beer to Eternity by Sherry Harris All the Devils are Here by Louise Penny The Lucky One by Lori Rader-Day

 Best Historical Novel The Last Mrs. Summers by Rhys Bowen Fate of a Flapper by Susanna Calkins A Lady’s Guide to Mischief and Murder by Dianne Freeman Taken Too Soon by Edith Maxwell The Turning Tide by Catriona McPherson

 Best First Novel A Spell for Trouble by Esme Addison Winter Witness by Tina deBelgarde Derailed by Mary Keliikoa Murder at the Mena House by Erica Ruth Neubauer Murder Most Sweet by Laura Jensen Walker